Ballyliffin’s Glashedy Links – Young In Spirit, Mature In Outlook.

 Standing on the fifth tee and the first of the par-3s, Glashedy Rock is there in full view and in all its glory.

-In playing the sixth, you then turn and head back in the direction of the clubhouse but then in walking-up to the seventh tee you’re greeted by another stunning Ballyliffin vista – including in the foreground the seventh known as the Loch na nDeor or Lake of Tears.
-As I’ve said, knowing Pad Ruddy I am sure he had some say in the naming of this hole.
+In playing the sixth you head back in the direction of the clubhouse but then in walking-up to the seventh tee you’re greeted by another stunning Ballyliffin vista – including in the foreground the seventh known as the Loch na nDeor or Lake of Tears.

-And at 183-yards anything right off the tee here at sevent could lead to many tears.
+As I’ve said, knowing Pad Ruddy I am sure he had some say in the naming of this hole while 183-yards anything right off the tee here at seventh could lead to many tears.

 Glashedy’s inward nine begins from the opposite side of the clubhouse and is laid-out closer to the Atlantic shoreline than the outward half.

-Just like the opening trio of holes on outward nine, the opening three of the home nine are also no pushover with three par-4s firstly measuring 397-yards at the 10th, 419-yards at the 11th and the 12th the longest of any of Glashedy’s par-4s at 448-yards.
+Just like the opening trio of holes on the outward nine, the opening three of the home nine are also no pushover with three par-4s firstly measuring 397-yards at the 10th, 419-yards at the 11th and the 12th the longest of any of Glashedy’s par-4s at 448-yards.

 Stepping onto the par-5 13th, and where you are now playing the second of the three par-5s, just take a look behind you as for a split second you might think you’re at Turnberry, given the likeness of the Glashedy rock to the famed Alisa Craig.